Summer is the season when we can feel most open and inspired to follow our passion and joy.

 By adding these foods to your diet, you’ll feel less tense and impatient, your thinking will be clearer and you’ll feel more connected to life and people.

 Gomasio and miso condiments can be used in small amounts while barley and wheat are the grains most appropriate at this time.

 With the seasonal change from Spring to Summer cooking methods become lighter and shorter.

 Stir-frying, steaming, and light boiling are the main cooking methods for the season.

 Vegetables are chopped finer or in matchsticks for quicker cooking.
 Salt and tamari are used in smaller amounts.

 Corn is harvested at this time and is the most suitable grain for the season.
 Sea vegetables can also be used as condiments or in light-pickled salads.
 Small amounts of fresh summer fruit can also be used with meals as they provide a cooling effect.

-It is a good point for symptomatic relief of shortness of breath.
+It is a very good point for detoxing.